kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-As you can see from the output below, the Runtime is assigned to the `WAREHOUSE` scenario, thanks to the previously
+Automatic Scenario Assignment assigns the Runtime to the `WAREHOUSE` Scenario:
-defined Automatic Scenario Assignment.
 ```json
 {
   "data": {